Soft Language Prompts for Language Transfer: Results and Analyis

 \section{Results and Analyis}

 \paragraph{Overall Results.}

-Our investigation into cross-lingual transfer performance between high-resource and low-resource languages is summarized in Table~\ref{tab:summary}.
-The table presents averaged metrics across four defined tasks for low-resource languages, especially Czech, Slovak and Telugu.
-The \textit{Task Language} column specifies the language used for training the task representation, whereas the last three columns represent the low-resource languages employed for language representation in cross-lingual transfer.
+Our study on cross-lingual transfer performance between high-resource and mid- and low-resource languages is summarized in Table~\ref{tab:summary} in Appendix~\ref{sec:all-results}, which reports averaged metrics across four tasks for mid- and low-resource languages.
+Additionally, Figure~\ref{fig:radar} demonstrates the comparison of all combinations across high-resource languages, where the presented scores represent the average calculated across all tasks and all mid- and low-resource languages.

-Our results demonstrate that the selection of source languages plays an important role in the overall results, with distinct languages demonstrating different performance gains.
-Using English as a source language resulted in the highest performance for most low-resource languages when employing task representations alone.
-However, for Slovak, a combination of soft language prompts and task adapters proved more effective.
+The results demonstrate that the selection of source languages plays an important role in the overall results, with distinct languages demonstrating different performance gains.
+Using English as a source language yielded the highest performance for most mid- and low-resource languages when employing task representations alone.
+A possible explanation might be that multilingual models often remain biased toward the source language, even after adaptation, as demonstrated in~\citet{alabi-etal-2024-hidden}.
+They show that language adaptation in models primarily occurs in the final layers, while earlier predictions are still influenced by the source language.
+However, for Bulgarian and Slovak, the combination of soft language prompts with task adapters proved to be more effective.

-In contrast, when using German and Spanish as source languages, configurations combining language and task representations yielded superior scores.
+In contrast, when using Arabic, German, Spanish and Russian as source languages, configurations combining language and task representations yielded superior scores.
 Specifically, transferring knowledge from Spanish using a combination of soft language prompts and task adapters resulted in the highest performance.
-Therefore, this configuration using Spanish enhanced the model's performance, making Spanish the most effective high-resource language for cross-lingual transfer between languages with the same script.
+Therefore, this configuration using Spanish enhanced the model's performance, making Spanish the most effective high-resource language for cross-lingual transfer between languages across various scripts.

 \paragraph{Question Answering.}